Red Line (Calgary)

 The Red Line, also known as Route 201, is a light rail transit (LRT) line in Calgary, Alberta, Canada.
-Partnered with the Blue Line, and future Green Line it makes up Calgary's CTrain network.
+Together with the Blue Line and future Green Line it makes up Calgary's CTrain network.
 Following its initial approval in 1976, the Red Line opened in 1981, running from Anderson station in the southeast into downtown.
-The Red Line has gone through a series of expansions, which bring it to its current design.
+The Red Line has been expanded several times to reach its current state.
 The Red Line services the northwest quadrant and south end of the city beginning at Tuscany station, runs through the downtown core on 7th Avenue, then proceeds southbound where it terminates at Somerset–Bridlewood station.
 The section of track running along 7th Avenue is shared with the Blue Line.
 Future expansion of the Red Line includes rerouting the downtown section below 8th Avenue, which would allow the operation of five-car trains, further increasing capacity.

 History

 Origin

 The concept of a light rail transit system (LRT) was approved in 1976 by the City of Calgary, with the first 12.9 km section running from Anderson Road in the southwest, northbound, and into downtown, opening in 1981.
 Originally planned for 40,000 passengers per day, this initial section quickly achieved its designed ridership and is now part of the Red Line.
 Based on the success of the Anderson-downtown section, the city approved a second route which would head northwest towards the University of Calgary and the Southern Alberta Institute of Technology.
 Opposition to the routing through the neighborhood of Sunnyside resulted in a switch of priority to the northeast, in what would become the Blue Line.
 The first 9.8 km section of the Blue Line opened in 1985.
 Both lines share a right-of-way through the downtown core.
 The decision to proceed with the original CTrain expansion northwest (in what would be part of the current Red Line) overcame opposition following Calgary being awarded the 1988 Winter Olympics.
 The city wanted the CTrain to access McMahon Stadium at the University of Calgary, which served as a venue for the games.